AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/introduction.md

 This is more of a development detail - but it might interest you, just to complete the story.

-Once you've created the Content Fragment Models, and your authors have used them to generate the content the headless applications will need to access this content.
+Once you've created the Content Fragment Models, and your authors have used them to generate the content, the headless applications will need to access this content.

-Adobe Experience Manager (AEM) as a Cloud Service, can selectively access your Content Fragments, using the AEM GraphQL API, to return only the content that is needed.
+Adobe Experience Manager (AEM) as a Cloud Service, can selectively access your Content Fragments using the AEM GraphQL API, to return only the content that is needed.
 This selection process is based on *your* Content Fragment Models.

 This means your project can realize headless delivery of structured content for use in your applications.